fclaerho/quarkwm/doc/install.md

  1. Decompress the archive: `$ tar zxvf quark3_(version).tgz`

- 2. Update the content of 'setup.sh' to comply with your installation.
+ 2. Update the content of `setup.sh` to comply with your installation.
     The following variables may be modified:
     - `MEDIUMFONT`, `SMALLFONT`, `BIGFONT`:
       Use fonts that are installed on your system, or check the